voltrondata-labs/benchmarks/README.md

 ### Example simple benchmarks

+A "simple benchmark" runs and records the execution time of a unit of work.

-Note that this benchmark extends `benchmarks._benchmark.Benchmark`, implements the minimum required `run()` method, and registers itself with the `@conbench.runner.register_benchmark` decorator.
+Implementation details: Note that this benchmark extends `benchmarks._benchmark.Benchmark`, implements the minimum required `run()` method, and registers itself with the `@conbench.runner.register_benchmark` decorator.

 ```python
 @conbench.runner.register_benchmark